SonySemiconductorSolutions/aitrios-sdk-smart-parking-ts/README.md

 Cloud Application utilizes Console access library and deserialization sample from Cloud SDK.
 See software architecture in User Guide and Cloud SDK for more information

 ## Contents <!-- omit in toc -->
+- Straight to AITRIOS&trade;
 - Quick Start
 - Get Support
 - Trademark
 - Major Components

+## Straight to AITRIOS&trade;
+If all you are interested in is how this application communicates to AITRIOS, first note that the UI components in /web ultimately make http requests to the Express server running via /server/server.js to communicate to AITRIOS.

+Therefore, if all you are interested in is how this application communicates to AITRIOS, the bare minimum to start is to look at the simple Express routes mounted on `/device` -> `/src/server/routes/device.js` and `/data` -> `/src/data/routes/data.js`, respectively.

+Both of those files have examples that include creating  `ConsoleAccessLibrary.Config` and `ConsoleAccessLibrary.Client` objects which are then used to make calls to the ConsoleAccessLibrary SDK.

+Refer to `/src/data/routes/device : consoleStartUploadRetrainingData` to see how `startUploadInferenceResult` is called Refer to `/src/data/routes/data : consoleGetLatestInferenceResults` to see how `getInferenceResults` is called

 ## Quick Start